shree007/golang/automated-helm-charts/README.md

 B. Write testing for each function

-C. Helm lint
+C. Helm lint (Done)

-D. Use digest, s3Url, build version in MustAdd method of index
+D. Use digest, s3Url, build version in MustAdd method of index (Done)

+E. Refactor following functionalities
+1. Download index file
+2. Load chart
+3. processChart
+4. Update Dependency
+5. Lint
+6. package
+7. Write into indexfile
+8. Upload to Jfrog and s3
+9. Validation (after packaging)
+10. Multiplex using goroutines to speedup
+11. Testing

 How to execute:
 1. go mod tidy